rauzenbit/CV.ProjectPractice/README.md

 <image src="/master_bias.png">

-## Ячейка 2: получение спектра мощности изображения
+## Cell 2: obtaining the image power spectrum.

 To begin with, the master bias is subtracted from the raw telescope frame.
 Next, the region containing the target object is cropped.